INQUEST: Kirkby woman’s advanced cancer only discovered after her death

 "We will never know the full reason why she didn’t want the follow up,” said the coroner.

-When she presented at A&E with abdominal pain and blood in her urine, twice in February 2024, Kelly was given antibiotics for a suspected urinary tract infection.
+When she presented at A&E with abdominal pain and blood in her urine, twice in February 2024, Kelly was given antibiotics for a suspected urinary tract infection by community health organisation NEMS.

-The coroner accepted Dr Nita Mandhar’s findings that the treatment Kelly received was "safe and appropriate", and agreed it would have been good practice to ask for details of her menstrual history.
+The coroner accepted Dr Nita Mandhar’s, Medical Director at NEMS, findings that the treatment Kelly received was "safe and appropriate", and agreed it would have been good practice to ask for details of her menstrual history.

+A post-mortem examination subsequently found a large tumour in her uterus, which had grown quickly and aggressively.

-Recording a verdict of death by natural causes on Wednesday, the coroner couldn’t say that issues of care caused or contributed to her death.
+Recording a conclusion of death by natural causes on Wednesday, the coroner couldn’t say that issues of care caused or contributed to her death.

+The Coroner said: “There are no issues of care, that have on balance, caused or made a more than minimal, negligible or trivial contribution to her death.”

 She said the cancer could perhaps have been diagnosed in February 2024, but it was unlikely the outcome would have been different.